r-sajal/PythonRunner/README.md

 goto - to go to the defined label<br>
 :eof - end of file (predefined label)<br>

-# what we are doing is first printing python3 on cmd to run then getting the complete path for the file.<br>
+# what we are doing is<br>
+first printing python3 on cmd to run then getting the complete path for the file.<br>
 if the file is not found terminate the program (eof)<br>
 else run the script under Python<br>